Our Farm Locations

 The Growing Places Indy Winter Farmers Market is looking for sponsors and partners who would like to invest in fresh, local, affordable food for all through this incredible weekly community event.

-To learn more about sponsorship levels and benefits, please contact our Director, Linda.
+To learn more about sponsorship levels and benefits, please contact our Executive Director, Victoria Beaty.

 The SNAP matching program at the IWFM is one way GPI helps our community by increasing access to fresh local foods.
 GPI works hard to gather funding to provide a 1 to 1 match for SNAP shoppers their they are able to get more green for their green.